MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 Common scenarios the list of apps on the Power Apps mobile app appear blank when internet connection is lost or disconnected.

--	Internet connect is lost during your the first time you sign in to Power Apps mobile app and the list of apps is still loading.
+-	Internet connect is lost during the first time you sign in to Power Apps mobile while the list of apps is still loading.
 -	You’re signed in and see the app list and swipe down to refresh the app list and internet connection is lost.
 -	You’re coming back online from working in offline mode and internet connection is lost while you're coming back online.

-In all of these scenarios, the download is interrupted when internet connection is lost and the apps don't fully download.
+In all of these scenarios, the download is interrupted when internet connection is lost so the apps don't fully download.
 This is why the list of apps appear blank.

 To work around this issue, don’t disconnect from the internet and let the app list fully download before disconnecting from the internet.